Helping others make career decisions

 Making a career decision is hard.
-If you’re a parent, a family member or the significant other of someone who needs help deciding on their future career, you know it can be tough.
-Here’s how you can help:
+If you’re a parent, family member or significant other of someone who needs help deciding on their future career, here’s how you can help:

 Help them make the decision